• Skip to primary navigation

 That doesn’t mean that cornstarch isn’t a viable substitute, though.
 Cornstarch can work wonders in place of corn flour as it has the same consistency.

-It does not compare in the flavor department, though, so consider seasoning before adding cornstarch in place of cornflour.
+It does not compare in the flavor department, though, so consider seasoning before adding cornstarch instead of cornflour.

 Best used as a thickening agent, breading, or fried batter.
 Baked goods will tend to be more crumbly if this is used as a sub.